pyriter/rbapi/README.md

-# rbapi
+## rbapi

-A nodejs library for trading stocks on Robinhood
+A nodejs library for trading stocks on Robinhood.

+This library strives for ease of use.
+At the moment you can only buy and sell stocks on your Robinhood account.
+The calls to Robinhood's api have been abstracted so you only need to care about the stock, the price and the quantity.
+Just keeping things simple =).
+The library will create a robinhood instance that holds the user and account information

 ## Installing

-Using npm:
+Using Npm:

 ```bash
 $ npm install rbapi --save